rhodb/rhythm/README.md

 # rhythm
 Code to process audio data to study speech rhythm

-This repository will contain functions to extract the spectral envelope for speech signals.
+This repository will contain functions to extract the amplitude envelope for speech signals.
-We can use this to get a basic sense for how the rhythm of an utterance is like.
+We can use this to get a basic sense for what the rhythm of an utterance is like.

 ### Dependencies
 python3, numpy, matplotlib.pyplot, wavfile (from scipy.io), scipy.signal, playsound, glob, os